Motivic cohomology of equicharacteristic schemes: Definition of

 Here is the analogue, in characteristic $p$, of Theorem \ref{theorem_AH_SS_0} about the existence of the Atiyah--Hirzebruch spectral sequence:

 \begin{theorem} Let $X$ be a qcqs $\bb F_p$-scheme.
-Then the filtered spectrum $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-indexed, multiplicative, and satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$.
-If $X$ has finite valuative dimension, then: \begin{enumerate} \item the filtration is bounded and so induces a bounded multiplicative Atiyah--Hirzebruch spectral sequence \item the filtration is rationally split, i.e., there is a natural equivalence of filtered spectra \item and the spectral sequence degenerates up to bounded denominators. \end{enumerate} \end{theorem} \begin{proof} We have already seen in Theorem \ref{thm:graded-pieces_charp}(1) that the filtration is $\bb N$-indexed; it satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$ thanks to Theorem \ref{thm:mainsq}.
+Then the $\bb E_\infty$-algebra in filtered spectra $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-indexed, and satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$.
+Moreover, \begin{enumerate} \item If $X$ has finite valuative dimension then the filtration is bounded and it induces a bounded multiplicative Atiyah--Hirzebruch spectral sequence which degenerates up to bounded denominators (i.e., every differential $\delta$ appearing in the spectral sequence satisfies $N\delta=0$ for some $N\ge1$ depending on the differential). \item The filtration naturally splits rationally, i.e., there is a natural, multiplicative equivalence of filtered spectra \end{enumerate} \end{theorem} \begin{proof} We have already seen in Theorem \ref{thm:graded-pieces_charp}(1) that the filtration is $\bb N$-indexed; it satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$ thanks to Theorem \ref{thm:mainsq}.
+The rest of the proof mimics that of Theorem \ref{theorem_AH_SS_0}, with the following two modifications.

+We replace the Adams operators in characteristic zero with the action of the absolute Frobenius, using Theorem \ref{thm:frobenius} below.
+This implies degeneration of the Atiyah--Hirzebruch spectral sequence up to bounded denominators because the action is defined integrally, not only after inverting some integer.
+More precisely, the differential $\delta:E_m^{i,j}\to E_m^{i+m,j+1-m}$, where $j\le 0$, is compatible with the Frobenius, which acts as $p^{-j}$ on the domain and $p^{-j-1+m}$ on the codomain, so we have $p^{-j}(p^{m-1}-1)\delta=0$.

-Now assume $X$ has finite valuative dimension $d$ (hence also finite Krull dimension $\le d$).
-We already know from Theorem \ref{thm:cdh}(1) that $\Fil^j_\sub{cdh}\KH(X)$ is supported in cohomological degrees $\le d-j$.
-We also saw in the proof of Theorem \ref{thm_BMS2+}(1) that, on any affine, $\bb F_p(j)^\sub{syn}$ is supported in cohomological degrees $\le j+1$; by Zariski or cdh sheafifying, it follows that $\Fil^j_\sub{BMS}\TC(X)$ and $\Fil^j_\sub{BMS}L_\sub{cdh}\TC(X)$ are both supported in homological degrees $\ge d+1-j$.
-From the defining pullback square (\ref{eq:motfilt_charp}), we then see that $\Fil^j_\sub{mot}\K(X)$ is supported in homological degrees $\ge d+2-j$, which is good enough to prove the desired boundedness (but not the optimal bound: see \S\ref{section_Weibel}).
+Secondly, when $X$ has finite valuative dimension $\le d$ (hence also finite Krull dimension $\le d$), we know from Theorem \ref{thm:cdh}(1) that $\Fil^j_{\bb A}\KH(X)$ is supported in homological degrees $\ge j-d$, from the proof of Theorem \ref{thm_BMS2+}(1) that $\Fil^j_\sub{BMS}\TC(X)$ supported in homological degrees $\ge j-d-1$, and from Remark~\ref{rem:cdh-local} that $\Fil^j_\sub{BMS}L_\sub{cdh}\TC(X)$ is supported in homological degrees $\ge j-d-1$.
+From the defining pullback square (\ref{eq:motfilt_charp}), we then see that $\Fil^j_\sub{mot}\K(X)$ is supported in homological degrees $\ge j-d-2$, which is good enough to prove the desired boundedness (but not the optimal bound: see~\S\ref{section_Weibel}). \end{proof}

-The filtration is split since the Frobenius actions are incompatible in different weights, thanks to Theorem \ref{thm:graded-pieces_charp}(5): argue exactly as in Theorem \ref{thm_BMS2+}(2).
-The Frobenius action also forces the spectral sequence to degenerate up to bounded denominators: each differential $\delta:E_m^{i,j}\to E_m^{i+m,j+1-m}$, where $j\le 0$, is compatible with the Frobenius, which acts as $p^{-j}$ on the domain and $p^{-j-1+m}$ on the codomain, so that $p^{-j}(p^{m-1}-1)\delta=0$. \end{proof}
+The following theorem serves as an analogue over $\bb F_p$ to the existence of Adams operators in characteristic zero (Theorem~\ref{thm:adams}):